Loading...

 Children generally have a higher water turnover and less reserve than adults.
 In infants and younger children, illness can also bring rapid losses through vomiting, diarrhoea, fever, or tachypnoea.
 Their kidneys can conserve water, but they cannot always protect the child fast enough if the deficit is building quickly.

-Filtration and reabsorption
+Filtration

-Secretion and excretion
+Secretion

 Dark concentrated urine often means the body is trying to conserve water, but one nappy or one void does not tell the whole story.
 Always match urine appearance with intake, measured output, perfusion, weight, and how the child actually looks.

-What the kidneys are balancing all day
+What are the kidneys balancing all day, and which hormones help?

 Children can move from compensated dehydration to significant clinical compromise faster than adults.
 Sodium and water problems are therefore never just "lab issues" if the child is also dry, tachycardic, drowsy, or not passing urine.